jalakamkiran/Node-MCU-Sensor-Network-/README.md

 # Disadvantages
 1.It works only when you are connected to a same network.

-Iam trying to figure out how to access the data independently when we are connected on a diffrent netwrok.
+Iam trying to figure out how to access the data independently when we are connected on a different network.